thoas/go-funk/README.rst

 Returns true if an element is present in a iteratee (slice, map, string).

-One frustrating thing in Go is to implement ``contains`` methods for each types, for example:
+One frustrating thing in Go is to implement ``contains`` methods for each type, for example:

 .. code-block:: go